uw-echospace/ubna-field/README.md

 Our acoustic bat call data was gathered from two sites in the Union Bay Natural Area in Seattle, WA.
 The two sites have been labelled "Carp Pond" and "Foliage".

+Formatting Details:
-Furthermore, all dates and times were recorded in UTC time format.
+- All dates and times were recorded in UTC time format
+- Recording Session tables use ISO8601 format for time and dates.
+- Activity table uses HH:MM:SS to elaborate ON/OFF cycle used in Audiomoth.

 1) At Carp Pond,